Alexandru boicu Y Tx Nqp2 FKY unsplash

 In the event that you die before you retire, the trustees of your pension (those responsible for making sure that a pension scheme is run properly) will award your savings to whoever they decide is the most suitable.
 However, their choice may not necessarily match yours.

-If you have a defined contribution pension, make sure you have nominated who you would like to receive your pension in such an instance.
+If you have a pension, make sure you have nominated who you would like to receive your pension in such an instance.
 You can choose family members or close friends (and it can be one or more than one person), but keep details of your beneficiaries up to date, so that the trustees have a good idea of where you would like your money to go.

 MHA can help

 To discuss any of the issues raised in this article, please contact the author Charlotte Elgar who will be happy to assist.
+Should you need assistance with your financial planning, please contact our wealth management team.

 Past performance is no guarantee of future returns.
 The price of units and the income from them can fall as well as rise.